judica-org/judica-org.github.io/content/blog/100x-grant.md

 title="$50,000 Grant from 100x Group (BitMEX)"
 date=2020-07-22
 front_pic='/img/100x-Logo.svg'
+summary="Judica to use the funds to improve the mempool."
 +++

 We're super pleased to share that 100x Group (BitMEX) has selected Judica to receive a $50,000